KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 When `-ac_cc` is set, but `-ac_ccenable` is not, all CryptoConditions modules are enabled.

 `ac_ccenable` disables spending utxos that are created under a non-enabled CryptoConditions module.
 It does not yet prevent rpc calls from creating utxos that belong to non-enabled modules.
-Therefore, we highly recommend that this feature not be activated on any production chain, as improper usage of `ac_ccenable` can result in unspendable utxos.
+Therefore, we highly recommend that this feature not be activated on a default production chain, as improper usage of `ac_ccenable` can result in unspendable utxos.
+At this time, this danger can be eliminated by manually deactivating all inactive CryptoConditions modules.
+In the future, if there is sufficient interest, we can automate this task.